CIS-566-Fall-2023/final-project/README.md

 |:-:|
 |<img src="img/sporeScreenshot.png" width=500>|

-Most of this will be achieved by referencing [IQ's amazing articles](https://iquilezles.org/articles/) on SDFs, raymarching and procedural texturing of SDFs.
+Most of this will be achieved by referencing [Inigo Quilez's amazing articles](https://iquilezles.org/articles/) on SDFs, raymarching and procedural texturing of SDFs.

 The hope is to create a tool for quick creation of spherical characters that would fit the aesthetic of Fling to the Finish.